Chapter 5 : Certifiably Quirky

 "Six words, whatever!
 Just make them break up already!"

-I sigh and rub my temple.
-This isn't happening tonight.
-"Look, the greenhouse was ridiculously humid today, so I want to relax in a nice hot bath.
+I rub my temple.
+"Look, the greenhouse was ridiculously humid today, and I want to relax in a nice bath.
 You can tell me if something happens."
 I tap at my two-way compact.